yitzuliu/DissertationDemo/src/testing/vqa/README.md

 | 223174004 | Is the zebra grazing? | no | ❌ | ❌ | ✅ | ✅ | ✅ |
 | 4396000 | Is the bear wearing shoes? | no | ❌ | ✅ | ✅ | ✅ | ✅ |

 **Analysis:** Yes/No questions show variable performance across models.
-Moondream2 performs best with 6/7 correct answers, while LLaVA-MLX struggles with only 2/7 correct.
+Moondream2 performs best with 5/7 correct answers, while Phi-3.5-Vision and LLaVA-MLX each get 2/7 correct.

 #### **Color Questions (6 questions)**